 Founded by brothers and cousins, Sibling Revelry has such a fun family atmosphere that it will come as no surprise that your own furry family members are allowed inside their taproom.
 When you’re done sampling one of their 16 in-house brews on tap, enjoy some munchies from a rotating selection of Cleveland’s finest food trucks.

-Luxe has long been a staple of the Gordon Square dining scene with a variety of shared plates, pasta and pizza.
+Luxe has long been a staple of the Gordon Square dining scene with a variety of shared plates, pastas and pizzas.
 On the weekends, their gorgeous and always dog-friendly patio is open for brunch with a special menu just for pups.
 Quick reminder: those little dishes on the floor are for water, not mimosas.

 A short drive south, the Winery at Wolf Creek sits among the beautiful rolling hills of Norton, Ohio.
 Starting in May through October, Tuesdays are for Yappy Hour, 5–8 p.m. out on the patio.
 Ten dollars gets you a drink ticket, goodies for your dog and a raffle ticket for a prize basket.
 Raffle proceeds, and a portion of every glass of wine sold, go to local pet-related charities.
 Would you expect any less from a place called Wolf Creek?

 Just south of Cleveland in Stow, Ohio, Bow Wow Beach is a 7.5-acre fenced in dog park with a sandy beach and its own lake.
-From mid-March through December, dogs of all shapes and sizes (there are special areas for smaller dogs) can run around as nature intended, as long as they’re following park rules.
-Dog washing stations are available, because getting sand in your hair is even less fun when it’s your entire body.
+From mid-March to December 1, dogs of all shapes and sizes (there are special areas for smaller dogs) can run around as nature intended, as long as they’re following park rules.
+Dog washing stations are available, because getting sand in your hair is even less fun when the hair is on your entire body.